nathanialf/playdatebobble/README.md

 - Add pop-ups when you try to use menu items outside of their intended view
   - Example: "Unable to Delete Scores, please try again from Level Select" when in a level
 - Moveable level barriers?
+- Add Level Unlock and display requirements for locked levels
+  - Check for malformed level unlocke requirement entries in menu.lvl